trzy/Supermodel/Docs/README.txt

 In order to calibrate a control, press 'b' when configuring the inputs and follow the on-screen instructions carefully.

+NOTE: After calibration, you must remap the control again or it will not function properly!

 Several input-related settings are stored in the configuration file.
 Refer to the section discussing the configuration file for more details.